Workers Compensation and Employers Liability Policy

 This course will help agents to understand and explain to clients the coverages needed by employers due to various state and federal laws, the forms and endorsements available to meet those needs, and assist agents in recommending the proper coverage forms and endorsements for their client’s needs, allowing agents to provide better service to their clients.

-Wisconsin State Requirements
+Massachusetts State Requirements

 Continuing Education Hours